 The 3 Switzerland itineraries on a budget I have mentioned above, will give you a great feel of what Switzerland is all about; nature, mountains, lakes and beautiful villages.

 As mentioned at the beginning, we prefer to select an area and stay longer to get the local feel, which you are not getting if you travel every day from a to b.
+Another great thing to add to your itinerary is hiking the Tour du Mont Blanc.

 But as the Valais is close to our Italian neighbours you could also combine the Valais with the Ticino area.
 I have not yet extensively travelled in the Ticino area, just mainly passed through, but I am sure you will find lots of great information on the net.